voidlessone/Embeddings/README.md

 Have a neural net in the middle for embedding-to-embedding that gets decoded.
 Embedding, here, is a representation of data that's an array of floats.

+Have not tried to implement variable layer amount for pre-trained layers. etc

 Licensed patentable.